Skip to Content

 Greene spoke for 20 minutes in support of former President Trump and addressed Pennsylvania’s role as a swing state and importance in the upcoming election.
 Greene described campaigning in her home state of Georgia and how this connected to Pennsylvania, as both states are swing states.

-“As a matter of fact, your votes, every single one of you in this room, all the students here at Penn State, all of you in this county, in the Borough of State College, you can swing the election.”
+“As a matter of fact, your votes, every single one of you in this room, all the students here at Penn State, all of you in this county, in the Borough of State College, you can swing the election,” Greene said.

-Greene described the negative impacts of the COVID-19 pandemic-related bans, such as social lives being destroyed, beaches and other public spaces closing, jobs lost and people feeling pressured to get vaccinated.
+Greene went on to describe the negative impacts of the COVID-19 pandemic-related bans, such as social lives being destroyed, beaches and other public spaces closing, jobs lost and people feeling pressured to get vaccinated.

 Greene then discussed fentanyl deaths, alleging there to be 300 a day.
 According to the National Institute for Drug Abuse, there were 73,838 deaths attributed to fentanyl in 2022, which would be about 202 deaths a day.